Banking » Reviews » Fidelity Investments Review 2023: More Expensive But Worth It

 Once your identity is verified, you are good to go.

-The account types offered cover every need of investment services, while the commissions and fees are justified compared with the services provided.
+The variety of account types available comprehensively addresses various investment needs, and the associated commissions and fees are well-justified in relation to the high-quality services provided.

-Moreover, the trading education arm beats many competitors, and the trading platform competes successfully with others in the industry.
+Furthermore, Fidelity's trading education division surpasses many of its competitors, and its trading platform effectively competes with other prominent players in the industry.

-While not the cheapest brokerage house you may find in the United States, Fidelity Investments excels at many points where others don't.
-If you don't mind paying a bit more for excellent customer service and outstanding trading education than this broker is for you.
+While not the most budget-friendly brokerage option in the United States, Fidelity Investments excels in areas where others may fall short.
+For those who are willing to invest a bit more in exchange for exceptional customer service and top-notch trading education, this broker presents an ideal choice.

-All in all, a good brokerage house that earns its name as one of the largest and reliable brokers in the United States.
+In summary, Fidelity Investments stands as a reputable brokerage firm that has earned its status as one of the largest and most dependable brokers in the United States.

 Savings Accounts Reviews